a) Natural resources are valuable assets found in nature that are not created by humans.

 1. Increasing population: As the population grows, the demand for water increases.
 More people require water for drinking, sanitation, and other daily needs.
 This higher demand puts pressure on water resources and can lead to over-extraction, depleting the water table.

-2. Increase in agriculture and industrialization: Agriculture and industries often require significant amounts of water.
+2. Increase in agriculture and industrialisation: Agriculture and industries often require significant amounts of water.
 As agricultural practices expand and industries grow, more water is needed for irrigation, livestock, manufacturing processes, and cooling systems.
 If water usage is not managed sustainably, it can lead to the overuse of groundwater and the lowering of the water table.

 3. Deforestation: Trees play a vital role in maintaining the water cycle and regulating groundwater levels.
 Deforestation, or the clearing of forests, reduces the number of trees that help absorb and retain water in the soil.
 Without the natural regulation provided by trees, more water runs off the surface and does not replenish the groundwater, resulting in a decline in the water table.